Bintan Visa on Arrival: Rules, Requirements & Guide 2026

 Special Free Visa for Singapore PRs

-• Spouses and children of Singapore PRs who hold a Long-Term Visit Pass (LTVP)
+• Spouses and children with a Long-Term Visit Pass (LTVP).

-• Valid when you arrive at Bandar Bentan Telani Ferry Terminal (BBT) or Sri Bintan Pura Ferry Terminal (Tanjungpinang).
+• This policy applies only at selected entry points, including Bandar Bentan Telani Ferry Terminal (BBT) and Sri Bintan Pura Port (Tanjungpinang Ferry Terminal).

 Source : Indonesia Immigration Official website about Singapore Permanent Residents passing through specific Immigration Checkpoints.